Vitamin D may not relieve arthritis pain

 “It looked compelling at that point,” said lead author Timothy McAlindon, from Tufts Medical Center in Boston.

-For the new study, published in the Journal of the American Medical Association, he and his colleagues randomly assigned 156 of their patients with knee osteoarthritis to take a daily dose of vitamin D or a vitamin-free placebo for two years.
+For the new study, he and his colleagues randomly assigned 146 of their patients with knee osteoarthritis to take a daily dose of vitamin D or a vitamin-free placebo for two years.

-The vitamin D group started out slightly worse off than their comparisons on measures of knee pain and function, but the vitamin didn’t seem to offer clear relief.
+The vitamin D group started out slightly worse off than their comparisons on measures of knee pain and function.

-On a 0-to-20 point pain scale, people taking vitamin D saw a 2.3-point decrease during the two years, compared to a 1.5-point decrease among those taking placebos - a difference that could have been due to chance.
+However, the vitamin didn’t seem to offer clear relief: on a 0-to-20-point pain scale, people taking vitamin D saw a 2.3-point decrease during the two years, compared to a 1.5-point decrease among those taking placebos.
+That small difference could have been due to chance, the researchers wrote Tuesday in the Journal of the American Medical Association.

 Changes in knee cartilage volume - a measure of the progression of osteoarthritis - and knee function were also similar among the two groups during and after the study period.

-“It’s almost certain that vitamin D’s effects are different from person to person,” said Heaney, who wasn’t involved in the new research, to Reuters Health.
+“It’s almost certain that vitamin D’s effects are different from person to person,” Heaney, who wasn’t involved in the new research, told Reuters Health.
 “It’s very important for some people, but may not make any difference for others.”

-That may have to do with genetics or other factors that doctors aren’t yet able to test for before the prescribe vitamin D, Heaney said, though he noted that it’s still worth trying since it may have other small health benefits.
+That may have to do with genetics or other factors that doctors aren’t yet able to test for before they prescribe vitamin D, Heaney added.

+But because vitamin D may have other small health benefits - and virtually no side effects at these doses - he said it’s still worth a try for people with osteoarthritis.

 “Vitamin D broadly is the vitamin of the moment,” McAlindon said.
 “There are hopes that it will have wide health benefits.”

-But he noted that this study shows each of those claims needs to be checked out carefully.
-SOURCE: bit.ly/JjFzqx (Reporting by Elaine Lies)
+But, he added, this study shows that each of those claims needs to be checked out carefully - and they may always not hold up with rigorous trials.

+SOURCE: bit.ly/JjFzqx Journal of the American Medical Association, online January 8, 2013.